Chumsy0725/FBC-SA/README.md

 ## How to setup the environment

-This code is built on top of [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).
-Please follow the instructions provided in https://github.com/KaiyangZhou/Dassl.pytorch to install the `dassl` environment, as well as to prepare the datasets.
+This code is built on top of [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) and [ssdg-benchmark](https://github.com/KaiyangZhou/ssdg-benchmark).
+Please follow the instructions provided in https://github.com/KaiyangZhou/Dassl.pytorch and https://github.com/KaiyangZhou/ssdg-benchmark to install the `dassl` environment, as well as to prepare the datasets.
-The style augmentation is based on [AdaIN](https://arxiv.org/abs/1703.06868) and the implementation is based on this code https://github.com/naoto0804/pytorch-AdaIN.
-Please download the weights of the decoder and the VGG from https://github.com/naoto0804/pytorch-AdaIN and put them under a new folder `ssdg-benchmark/weights`.

 ## How to run